shacklettbp/madrona_simple_example/README.md

  The purpose of this repository is to provide a bare-minimum starting point for users to build their own simulators with minimal existing logic to get in their way (only one ECS archetype and system).
 Simply fork this repository, and start adding your own custom state and logic via new ECS components and systems.

 Note that this repository doesn't include integration with Madrona's physics or rendering functionality.
-If you're interested in those features, or are unfamiliar with how to use the engine, please start visit the [Madrona Escape Room](https://github.com/shacklettbp/madrona_escape_room) repository instead for a 3D environment example with plenty of documentation.
+If you're interested in those features, or are unfamiliar with how to use the engine, please start with the [Madrona Escape Room](https://github.com/shacklettbp/madrona_escape_room) repository instead for a 3D environment example with plenty of documentation.

 Build and Test
 ==============